 Radiotherapy to treat symptoms and improve quality of life is called palliative radiotherapy.
 It can be used to relieve bone pain, help with spinal cord compressions and relieve other symptoms caused by cancer.

-Radiotherapy for symptoms or palliative treatment aims to shrink a cancer, slow down its growth, or control symptoms.
+Radiotherapy for symptoms or palliative treatment aims to shrink a cancer, slow down its growth and control symptoms.

 Radiotherapy can help relieve pain from secondary cancer in the bone.
 Secondary cancers are cancers that have spread from another part of the body.